How to create a ticket?

 - Type the Subject, which is the title for this ticket.
 It will become the email’s subject when sending email notifications.

-- Type the ticket content.
-The email content can include text, inline images, links and attachments.
-You can use Saved Responses to save time while editing your response.
+- Enter the ticket details.
+You can include text, inline images, links and attachments.
+Use Saved Responses to quickly insert and reuse predefined content.

-- Click the Post button or use the Ctrl + Enter keyboard shortcut to send the message right away.
-A count-down of three seconds appears, allowing you to cancel.
-If you want to send immediately simply click Send.
+- Click the Create Ticket button or use the Ctrl + Enter keyboard shortcut to create the ticket.
+A count-down of three seconds appears, allowing you to cancel the creation.
+If you want to create immediately simply click Create Now.

-- Alternatively, if you do not wish to send yet, you can:
+- Alternatively, if you do not wish to add a ticket yet, you can:

-- Keep as Draft to save it as a draft and send it later or have someone else send it on your behalf.
+- Save Draft to save it as a draft and create it later or have someone else create it on your behalf.
 See Post someone else’s draft.

 - When the ticket is created, an email notification is sent to each user added as a follower, and the ticket is added to the assignee and followers Replypad inbox.
 See details about email notifications below.